rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 | tt | offset time in seconds |

 **Note!**
-> each status is separated by a colon (:) E.g. pp-tt:pp-tt:
+> each status is separated by a comma (,) E.g. pp-tt,pp-tt

 ### Example message